ga4gh/Get-Started-with-GA4GH-APIs/sessions/starterkits/part_1_drs_wes/README.md

 Deploy DRS and WES Starter Kits and their databases using docker-compose
 ```
 docker-compose up -d

+# with newer versions of docker this might be
+docker compose  up -d

 ```
 ### 4. Check if the docker containers are running
 List all the currently running docker containers.
 ```
 docker ps
 ```